symbo-ls/uikit/README.md

 | `useReset` | `true` | Apply CSS reset to the document |
 | `useVariable` | `true` | Output CSS variables in properties |

+A design system configuration of the following systems:

 ```javascript
 import { set } from '@symbo.ls/scratch'